Timetables, supervision, making changes and results…the answers to your frequently asked questions about exams are here!

 Not when your exam is managed by OUA Exam Services!
 We make sure there are no hidden exam organisation, supervision and venue hire costs on top of your subject fee.

 If you’re 100km or more from your nearest exam venue you could be eligible for a travel subsidy.
 See Study allowances for application details and more information.

 We work hard to set up exam venues that are ideal for you.
 That’s why we base our venues on OUA student enrolment and location data.

-You can see the list of OUA Exam Services venue locations anytime.
-And you’ll find exam venue addresses listed online from Study Period Week 7, Session Week 8, and Semester Week 8.
+You can see the list of exam locations anytime.
+And you’ll find exact exam venue addresses listed online from Study Period Week 7, Session Week 8, and Semester Week 8.
 Our venues are all close to public transport and parking where possible, and you’ll be able to nominate an exam venue that’s easiest for you.

 If you’re taking distance education from overseas, you shouldn’t be too far from an international exam venue.
 You might be an Australian citizen living overseas or an international student.
-Either way, ask us to give you a list of available venues.
+Either way, contact us to give you a list of available venues.
 Don’t forget though, the standard OUA Exam Services policies and procedures are still in place if you’re living outside Australia.

 First of all, there are a few things you’ll need to bring including your OUA ID, your university student number, and some photo ID.
 A current driver's license or passport will be sufficient.

 You’re allowed to take personal belongings in the exam venue, but you’ll have to make sure everything is in a closed bag under your desk or on the floor.
 This includes your mobile phone, which should be switched off with any alarms disabled.